Cookies on this website

 Genomics data science

-My doctoral training focuses on implementing computational models based on diverse machine learning techniques and high-performance computing to study the principles of gene regulation across evolution and species.
-Within the scientific context of developmental biology in zebrafish and chicken embryos, I am currently studying the impacts of chromatin architecture dynamics on gene regulation throughout the different developmental stages using transfer-learning methods.
-In addition, I am using transformer-based networks to unveil motifs, with a potential cis-regulatory role, that highly impact the underlying decision-making process in predicting open chromatin in red blood cells.
+My doctoral training focuses on applying computational models based on diverse machine learning techniques and high-performance computing to study the principles of gene regulation across evolution and species.
+As part of the Hughes Wellcome Group and under the context of epigenetics and haematology, I am currently studying the impacts of chromatin architecture and protein binding dynamics on gene regulation for a set of transcription factors throughout different cell types and tissues across species and evolution.
+For this, I am applying transformer-based networks hyper-tuned on red blood cells in-house datasets.

-Before joining the RDM D.Phil in Medical Sciences program, I obtained a BSc in Computer Science at Universidad Tecnica Federico Santa Maria, Chile, where I worked as a research assistant in implementing machine learning models to answer diverse scientific questions in the fields of biomedical imaging, bioinformatics, astronomy, and particle physics.
+Before joining the RDM D.Phil in Medical Sciences program, I obtained a BSc in Computer Science with a management degree at Universidad Tecnica Federico Santa Maria, Chile, where I worked as a research assistant in implementing machine learning models to answer diverse scientific questions under contexts like biomedical imaging in cancer, bioinformatics for bacterial genome analysis, astronomy, and high-energy particle physics.

-My academic goal is to become a genomics data scientist focused on developing and applying machine learning algorithms to answer biological questions that contribute to developmental biology, physiology, immunology, and/or oncology.
+My goal as a genomics data scientist is to develop and apply machine learning algorithms to answer biological questions that contribute to developmental biology, physiology, immunology, and/or oncology.

 Recent publications